99buntai/JR-BERU-ESP/README.md

 ### 🎧 Control Methods

 - **Physical Button Control**:
-  - Single press: Start melody loop.
+  - Single press: Start melody loop(will random play by default, random play can be toggled in the web interface).
   - Release: Play ATOS announcement followed by door chime.
 - **Web Interface Control**:
   - Audio selection for all sound types.